 - Child Support: The basic amount of child support should be determined in accordance with the Child Support Guidelines’ table amount, unless the child will spend essentially equal time with each parent.
 Parents will also need to decide on any special or extraordinary expenses for the child, and how they will be paid for.
 These expenses may include daycare, private school, special needs programs, or particularly expensive extracurricular activities.
+It is also important to consider expenses that will arise as children grow older, such as post-secondary education because courts tend to view post-secondary education as worthy of support.
 Parties should specify when child support will end, and what types of changes in circumstances would lead to a change in support payments.

 - Dispute Resolution: Parties should specify how any future disputes will be resolved, if issues come up in the future on which they cannot agree.
 Parties may wish to specify a mediator or arbitrator to whom they will turn in case of disagreement.